Staying healthy during Coronavirus

-We can now go outside for unlimited physical activity, and can use outdoor sporting facilities such as tennis courts, but only where you can safely keep 2m apart from five other people.
+We can now go outside for unlimited physical activity, and can use outdoor and some sporting facilities such as tennis courts, but only where you can safely keep 2m apart from other people.
 Please remember to keep washing your hands often, for 20 seconds.

 Why not take the opportunity to download the free NHS Active 10 App for a little added motivation.

 We should still be staying at home as much as possible, so we have some ideas on how you can stay active while indoors.

 - We have a range of easy to follow videos on YouTube that require no equipment.
 Why not set up a virtual class of your own - whatsapp, skype, facetime a friend and exercise together.

 - Although Better leisure centres are now closed in line with Government guidance, they have an app you can download for free to join in with virtual fitness classes The Better UK app can be found at https://t.co/bgAu1YqBsk?amp=1 and is available free to download on both IOS and Android devices.
 You don’t need to be a member of a Better leisure centre, simply use the code BETTERFREE to access all classes free of charge.

 - Look for Make Movement Your Mission on Facebook – free live videos 3 times a day delivered by the company responsible for delivering national falls prevention training.

 - Check out the NHS One You website or app.
 It has loads of information on staying active and a range of other information on staying healthy.

 - Get in the garden – even just pottering about in the garden tidying up, mowing the lawn can be a great way to get you moving.

 - Spring clean – it’s that time of year so split the house work up over a number of days or tackle some of those jobs you have been putting off.
 Again, anything that gets you up and moving is great.